 - The member must be vigilant in ensuring they are eligible to apply for each scholarship they choose.
 If the applicant is not eligible for a specific scholarship, he/she will be disqualified from competition for that scholarship. - Material should be placed in the following order: - 1.
 Alumni scholarship application and news information sheet - 2.
 Current transcript from appropriate institutions (can be unofficial) - 3.
 Letter of recommendation from teacher, counselor or academic advisor (not Extension Educator) - 4.
 Additional materials for various scholarship as outlined on page one in the scholarship descriptions. - 5.
-Headshot photograph - Use the following margins in the alumni scholarship application:
+Headshot photograph - Use the following margins in the alumni scholarship application: - Left margin: 0.5 inches

-o Left margin: 0.5 inches
+• Top margin: 0.5 inches